 If you hire us to represent you, we will give you our zero fee guarantee as well.
 This means that you will not have to pay any money for our services.
 We will get paid by the insurance settlement if we win, and if we lose, we do not bill you.
 You won’t touch your personal finances at all.

-To sue Fanim Industries for injuries from a defective Harbor Breeze Santa Ana ceiling fan, get in touch with the Downtown LA Law Group.
+To sue Fanim Industries for injuries from a defective Harbor Breeze Santa Ana ceiling fan, call 855-339-8879 to get in touch with the Downtown LA Law Group.